 Expanding Perceptions.
 Shifting Paradigms.

-We are simultaneously experiencing the largest civil protests in 50 years, the deadliest pandemic in 100 years, and the highest temperatures since records began 150 years ago.
+We are simultaneously experiencing the largest civil protests in 50 years, the lingering effects of the deadliest pandemic in 100 years, and the highest temperatures since records began 150 years ago.

 Our daunting challenges are highly influenced by emotional ties, cultural values, or behavioral habits that prevent people and organizations from changing, even when they see that their surrounding context has completely changed.